-The following unaudited pro forma condensed combined financial statements as of March 31, 2016 and for the three months ended March 31, 2016 and the year ended December 31, 2015, were derived from our audited combined financial statements included elsewhere in this Information Statement.
+The following unaudited pro forma condensed combined financial statements as of and for the year ended December 31, 2015, were derived from our audited combined financial statements included elsewhere in this Information Statement.

 The unaudited pro forma condensed combined financial statements reflect adjustments to our historical financial results in connection with the Spin-Off and related transactions.
 The unaudited pro forma condensed combined statement of operations gives effect to these events as if they occurred on January 1, 2015, the beginning of our last fiscal year.
-The unaudited pro forma condensed combined balance sheet gives the effect of these events as if they occurred as of March 31, 2016, our latest balance sheet date.
-The pro forma adjustments are described in the accompanying notes and include the following transactions (collectively, the "Pro Forma Transactions"):
+The unaudited pro form condensed combined balance sheet gives the effect of these events as if they occurred as of December 31, 2015, our latest balance sheet date.
+The pro forma adjustments are described in the accompanying notes and include the following transactions:

-- The issuance of approximately \$2.0 billion of debt. - The settlement of intercompany account balances between us and THC. - The transfer of approximately \$1.9 billion to THC. - The impact of the Spin-Off, including the expected reverse stock split.
+- The issuance of approximately \$1.9 billion of debt. - The settlement of intercompany account balances between us and THC. - The transfer of approximately \$1.8 billion to THC. - The impact of the Spin-Off, including the expected reverse stock split.